Behavioral Science & Technology Lab

 Artificial Intelligence in Commerce

-Starting in spring 2020, the Lab will host an annual workshop on Artificial Intelligence in Commerce.
+Starting in 2020, the Lab will host an annual workshop on Artificial Intelligence in Commerce.
 This workshop will be conducted jointly with George Washington University’s Center for the Connected Consumer, and serve as a forum for academics and practitioners to share latest findings on how AI is transforming traditional business functions.

 Melumad, Shiri and Robert J. Meyer (Under Review).
 Full Disclosure: How Smartphones Enhance Consumer Self-Disclosure.